-Credit risk is the risk that a customer or counterparty will be unable to or unwilling to meet a commitment it has entered into with the Group.
-It arises mainly from lending, trade finance, treasury and inter-bank transactions.
+Credit risk is the risk that a customer or counterparty will be unable to or unwilling to meet its obligation under a contract.
+It arises principally from lending, trade finance, treasury business including inter-bank transactions, investments in bonds and securities.